 Who were Mansabdars?

 Mansabdar means “holder of a mansab.”
-Mansabdars were the title given to nobility who joined in the Mughal army.
-An official with a position in the Mansabdari System was known as a mansabdar in the Mughal empire.
+Mansabdars were the title given to nobility who joined the Mughal army.
+An official with a position in the Mansabdari System was known as a mansabdar in the Mughal Empire.
 Mansabdars were paid in two ways.
 Those who took their salary in cash were called “mansabdar-i-nagdi,” and those who took land or jagir as salary were called “tankha jagir.”

 What is Mansabdari System?